DanFessler/DanFessler/index.md

 ## Executive Summary

-While my official titles have primarily reflected creative roles, I bring a comprehensive perspective to software development through my diverse experience across the full spectrum of engineering disciplines.
-This resume highlights my technical expertise and software engineering accomplishments.
+I've spent the last 20 years working in the games industry primarily in art and creative leadership roles, but throughout it all I've maintained my passion for frontend development with a focussing on web development, creative tools, and visual programming languages.
+This resume highlights my technical expertise and software engineering accomplishments throughout my career.

 - 20 years experience software development (primarily games)
 - 10+ Years in creative executive leadership roles
 - Proficient in HTML/CSS, Javascript, Typescript, and React (10 years)
-- Full-stack experience desigining restful API's and backend servers
+- Full-stack experience with Node, Express, Socket.IO, Firebase, MongoDB, and PostgreSQL
 - Shipped Games, Tools, Web Services, and OSS

 ## Experience